AndyRae/omop-lite/README.md

 ## Bring Your Own Vocabularies

-You can provide your own data for loading into the tables by placing your CSV files in the vocabs directory.
-This directory should contain CSV files named according to the vocab tables (e.g., DRUG_STRENGTH.csv, CONCEPT.csv, etc.).
+You can provide your own data for loading into the tables by placing your CSV files in the `vocabs/` directory.
+This directory should contain CSV files named according to the vocab tables (DRUG_STRENGTH.csv, CONCEPT.csv, etc.).

 ## Setup Script